-A secret deal, wishful thinking: How the U.S.-Saudi relationship ruptured
+U.S. officials had a secret oil deal with the Saudis.
+Or so they thought

 At the same time, U.S. officials are bracing for another potential price surge in December, if a European embargo on Russian oil goes into effect and the Saudis refuse to increase oil production to make up for the anticipated reduction in supply.
 The officials say that would be a sure sign that the Saudis were helping the Russians by undermining the American and European-led plan.

 “While we clearly disagreed with the OPEC Plus decision in early October, we recognize the importance of continuing to work and communicate with Saudi Arabia and other producers to ensure a stable and fair global energy market,” said Amos Hochstein, Biden’s energy envoy.
+Some analysts say that senior American and Saudi officials have misread each other on both the dynamics of the oil market and the geopolitics around Russia, and that the Biden administration will have a hard time figuring out how things went awry.

+“Deconstructing Saudi decision-making right now is like Kremlinology on steroids,” said Hussein Ibish, a scholar at the Arab Gulf States Institute in Washington.
+“It’s become a matter of a relative handful of people around the king and the crown prince.”

+“Even the most well-informed people in the United States often don’t know,” he added.

+The White House has indicated it might seek retribution for the Saudi decision, and some Democrats in Congress are making a push to scale back some military and economic ties to the kingdom.
 Even some of the president’s staunchest supporters have called the episode an example of the administration sacrificing principles for political expediency — and having little to show for it.

 “There’s now a level of embarrassment as the Saudis merrily go on their way,” said Rep. Gerald E. Connolly, D-Va., a member of the House Foreign Affairs Committee.

 Biden administration officials began planning in the spring for the president to make a summit stop in Saudi Arabia while also visiting Israel over the summer.
-They knew such a trip would bring criticism.
+They knew such a trip would bring criticism: Biden had denounced Crown Prince Mohammed during the presidential campaign, had ordered the declassification of an intelligence assessment that the prince likely ordered the killing of Khashoggi and had thus far in his presidency refused to have a one-on-one meeting with the crown prince.

 But some of the president’s aides saw both short- and long-term benefits for the trip and had quietly tried to repair the relationship.
 They said it was important to work with the kingdom on the Yemen war and Iran, and to expand Israel’s acceptance in the region.
 More immediately, they believed, the trip could shore up a Saudi commitment to convince OPEC to increase oil production as Russia’s war in Ukraine had led to surging global fuel prices.